kylejgillett/sounderpy/README.md

 </div>

-# SounderPy, the vertical profile data retrieval and analysis tool for Python
+# SounderPy: An atmospheric sounding visualization and analysis tool for Pytho
 LATEST VERSION: v3.0.9 |  RELEASED: Aug, 2025  |  COPYRIGHT Kyle J Gillett, 2023-2025

 SounderPy is an open-source Python package for retrieving, processing, and visualizing atmospheric sounding data.